-Service affected HQ - Learning & Development (L&D)
+Service affected HQ - Learning & Development (L&D) Please provide a short description of the service / policy/project/project phase Opportunity for the L&D team to have dedicated training venue(s) in an effort to reduce expenditure on the use of external venues.

-Please provide a short description of the service / policy/project/project phase Opportunity for the L&D team to have dedicated training venue(s) in an effort to reduce expenditure on the use of external venues.
-Please explain the new/changed service/policy/project Possible savings of approx. 50% of L&D venue hire budget if one dedicated venue was available internally with priority use by L&D.
+Possible savings of approx. 50% of L&D venue hire budget if one dedicated venue was available internally with priority use by L&D.